odyslam/odyslam.com/_posts/2022/2022-01-29-gov-of-venice.md

 Any commoner can join a Guild that participates in their Governance Process.
 Once they join, they are Guild Members and they can vote on any proposal that goes to the Guild for a vote, even if they don't **personally** participate in the Governance that sent the proposal.
 If a Guild Member is found to have some functional knowledge, that should apply to any proposal that is passed to that **particular** Guild.

-In other words, if Bob is a member of LexDAO, he will be able to vote in proposals coming to LexDAO from Compound even if he personally doesn't own any `$COMP` and can't vote in the proposal as a COMP owner.
+In other words, if Bob is a member of AuditDAO, he will be able to vote in proposals coming to AuditDAO from Compound even if he personally doesn't own any `$COMP` and can't vote in the proposal as a COMP owner.

 As we said, Guilds are a group of people that share functional expertise.
 That expertise is expressed through the metric of **Gravitas**.